James B. Conant: Harvard University president

-An incident took place during the 1941 Harvard–Navy lacrosse game, when the Harvard Crimson men's lacrosse team attempted to field a player of African-American descent.
-The Navy Midshipmen men's lacrosse team's coach then refused to field his team.
-Harvard's athletic director, William J. Bingham, overruled his lacrosse coach, and had the player, Lucien Victor Alexis, Jr., sent back to Cambridge on a train.
-Conant subsequently apologized to the Commandant of Midshipmen.
-After serving in World War II, Alexis was refused admittance to Harvard Medical School on the grounds that, as the only black student, he would have no one to room with.
-Alexis graduated from Harvard Business School instead.
+Conant sought to enhance the liberal education of Harvard students.
+He toyed with the notion of requiring PhD candidates to study an area outside their speciality.
+One obstacle was the organization of faculty into specialized departments that had little contact with each other.
+In 1935, he attempted to break down the specialization of academic by creating non-departmental university professorships for scholars whose research crossed the boundaries of multiple disciplines.
+Undergraduates were required to take general education courses, of which a proportion had to be outside their area of concentration.
+He took a particular interest in establishing a history of science graduate program and a history of science course for nonscientists.

+Although he had no daughters and little interest in the education of women, the exigencies of World War II meant reduced numbers of male students, and this propelled Conant in that direction.
+In June 1943, he concluded an agreement with Radcliffe College, the women's college associated with Harvard, for Harvard's Faculty of Arts and Sciences to assume responsibility for the instruction of Radcliffe students.
+Initially there were separate but identical undergraduate courses for Harvard and Radcliffe students, but this gave way to coeducational classes.
+It was during his presidency that the first class of women were admitted to Harvard Medical School in 1945, and Harvard Law School in 1950.

 National Defense Research Committee

 In June 1940, with World War II already raging in Europe, Vannevar Bush, the director of the Carnegie Institution of Washington, recruited Conant to the National Defense Research Committee (NDRC), although he remained president of Harvard.
 Bush envisaged the NDRC as bringing scientists together to "conduct research for the creation and improvement of instrumentalities, methods and materials of warfare."
 Although the United States had not yet entered the war, Conant was not alone in his conviction that Nazi Germany had to be stopped, and that the United States would inevitably become embroiled in the conflict.
 The immediate task, as Conant saw it, was therefore to organize American science for war.
 He became head of the NDRC's Division B, the division responsible for bombs, fuels, gases and chemicals.
 On June 28, 1941, Roosevelt signed Executive Order 8807, which created the Office of Scientific Research and Development (OSRD), with Bush as its director.
-Conant succeeded Bush as Chairman of the NDRC, which was subsumed into the OSRD.
+Conant succeeded Bush as chairman of the NDRC, which was subsumed into the OSRD.
 Roger Adams, a contemporary of Conant's at Harvard in the 1910s, succeeded him as head of Division B. Conant became the driving force of the NDRC on personnel and policy matters.
 The NDRC would work hand in hand with the Army and Navy's research efforts, supplementing rather than supplanting them.
 It was specifically charged with investigating nuclear fission.